x

 • Factors in total cost of ownership, such as the cost of training, administration, and infrastructure.

-• Get a partner like Polestar Solutions, who understand the technicalities and can help you find the right license for you!
+• Get a partner like Polestar Analytics, who understand the technicalities and can help you find the right license for you!

 Microsoft Fabric & Power BI Pricing